Thai food is much loved by many of my

 Ingredients

-2 medium size carrots - remove skin and sliced into medium size pieces
+2 medium size carrots - remove skin and slice into medium size pieces

 1 1/2 tbsp fish sauce